WildCodeSchool/btz-0321-aeviso-api/README.md

 - run `$ cd btz-0321-aeviso-api`
 - run `npm install `

-We use a POSTRGESQL database.
+We use a POSTGRESQL database.
 If you already have it, paste the url in DATABASE_URL environment variable (in your .env file at the root of the project).
 If not, a `docker-compose.yml` file can be used:

 - Be sure your docker app is running